wu-jldeyoung/Aphrodite/research-notes.md

 This is ***so*** much easier to work with than `subprocess` was.
 I *already* have [a small QEMU-formatted trace](/src/utils/qtrace_first.txt), after about 20 minutes of reading and 2 minutes of writing a couple lines of code.

+# 2022-08-02

+## Daikon

+Daikon takes two files as input: a .decls and a .dtrace:

+### Decls file

+A .decls containes a header and timepoints.

+#### Timepoints

+Timepoints contain:

+- its type
+- elements of state (variables)
+	- variable kind (variable)
+	- declaration and representation type
+	- comparability
+		- CSRs, GPRs, and FPRs have their own respective comparabilities.
+	- variable name corresponds to register name

+Per Calvin's recommendation: declare all variables the same way at `tick():::ENTER` and `tick():::EXIT0`.
+Additionally, give the same values at enter and exit.

+-> Can we have *no* exit values?

+### dtrace files

+A .dtrace consists of a bunch of program points.

+#### Program point

+Program points have the following:

+- a name, with enter or exit
+- a nonce, which is monotonically increasing (1-indexed)
+- every register
+	- name
+	- value
+	- the (believed) hardcoded value 1

+There must be a line of whitespace between program points, or Daikon will error.
+Extra whitespace might be allowed, but that minimum must be present.

+qtrace -> 1 dtrace, 1 decls

+## Priorities:

+1. Get Daikon working and parse qtraces into dtraces
+2. Run Fedora on SiFive emulation and see if it logs different CSRs.
+	-> *it doesn't.*

+### Writing qToDaikon

+This script needs to take a qtrace, preferably *either* a monitor trace *or* a QEMU log file, and change it into a dtrace.
+At the heart of this problem is parsing our register values into an internal data structure, such as a list.
+Conveniently, a lot of that can be handled by this one line of code:

+	re.findall("\w+\s+[0-9a-f]{16}|\w+\s+[0-9a-f]x[0-9a-f]",line)

+This uses a regular expression to match the labels and registers from the qtrace format into a list of strings, where each string has a register label/value pair that essentially forms a program point.
+This is something we can quickly comb through and write to a dtrace file.